joaomelo/scriptz/README.md

 ![an unconformable personal npm scripts example](https://raw.githubusercontent.com/joaomelo/sqript/main/docs/npm-scripts-example.png)

 I've also tried [Bash](https://www.gnu.org/software/bash/), [Gulp](https://gulpjs.com/), [Grunt](https://gruntjs.com/) and [ZX](https://github.com/google/zx).
-They are all great pieces of battle tested software (and possibly a better alternative to you) but, somehow, I never felt at home with the API.
+They are all great pieces of battle-tested software (and possibly a better alternative to you) but, somehow, I never felt at home with the API.

 I think the point is to have something that offers the power and ergonomics of a modern language without losing the simplicity expected from tools peripheral to the programming challenge itself.